pavbatol/myplace/README.md

 - **Profile (mp-profile)** `JPA/Hibernate, Liquibase, PostgreSql, H2, Mapstruct, Swagger`
   - The user profile service provides work with data: from the date of registration to the avatar.
   - It contains the `Geo` service — working with addresses.
-  - Loading a preliminary set of geo-data: all countries; regions, districts, and cities of Russia.
+  - Loading a preliminary set of geo-data: all countries; regions, districts, and cities of Russia; streets of Moscow, St. Petersburg, Balakovo.
   - Geo-data administration: Ability to import data from a CSV file with a loading report.

     <div style="margin-left: 20px;">